tableau/extensions-api/website/docs/installation.md

 ### Requirements for using extensions in Tableau

-To use Tableau dashboard and viz extensions in Tableau, you need the following versions of Tableau.
+To use Tableau dashboard and viz extensions in Tableau, you need one of the following versions of Tableau.

 For dashboard extensions: